butterflysly53/Earthquake_Info/README.md

   #### To-Do:
    _____________________________________________________________________________

-   I want to add a **predictive model** to this site  which can alert users beforehand about an upcoming Earthquake.Any suggestion regarding this is
+   I want to add a **predictive model** to this site  which can alert users beforehand about an upcoming Earthquake.Any suggestion regarding this is welcomed.

   _____________________________________________________________________________
   # Contribution Guideline